waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   **Status:** Defined.
 High usage noted (69 uses - per critique).
 Agent does not account for game physics preventing upward ledge movement.
 MUST attempt more manual navigation.
 Review paths or use 'avoid_coordinates' when using. **Strategy Update:** When using `avoid_coordinates_json`, ensure it includes *all* known NPCs on `navigable: false` tiles in the relevant area to improve path viability.

 ## Future Agent Ideas
 *   **Item Use Advisor Agent:** To advise on using consumable stat boosters, Rare Candies, or evolution stones.
-(Attempting definition Turn 7381+)
+(Defined Turn 7383)

 # Completed Objectives & Discoveries
 *   Defeated Brock, obtained Boulder Badge.